Want the latest Bay Area sports news delivered to your inbox? Sign up here to receive regular email newsletters, including “The Dime.”

 With shovels in the ground and X marking the spot — fittingly, on Treasure Island — Bay FC is moving to San Francisco.

-The second-year club is not officially departing from its shared home stadium with the San Jose Earthquakes at PayPal Park in San Jose — yet.
+The second-year club is not officially departing its shared home stadium with the San Jose Earthquakes at PayPal Park in San Jose — yet.
 But the players themselves are headed north.

-“We talk a lot about having a local heart, but a global reach,” Cossington said.
+“We talk a lot about having a local heart but a global reach,” Cossington said.
 “Our heart is here in San Francisco.”

 She called Treasure Island “an optimal place to live” for players and staff, and 10-year NWSL veteran and Menlo Park native Abby Dahlkemper agreed.